 We go the extra mile.
 Logistical challenges are our speciality.

 Nothing is impossible and we never take ‘no’ for an answer.

-Over thirty years we have had several thousand separate crews from forty countries, resulting in one thousand three hundred and sixty finished films or series – and rising by the day.
+Over thirty years we have had thousands of separate crews from forty countries, resulting in one thousand six hundred finished films or series – and rising by the day.